openmdx/openmdx-documentation/Sdk/StepByStepEclipse.md

 __IMPORTANT:__ This guide assumes that the _openMDX SDK_ is prepared as described in [openMDX SDK for Ant Step-by-Step](./StepByStepAnt.md).

-Make sure that you have installed _Eclipse Indigo_ (download it from [here](http://www.eclipse.org/downloads/packages/release/indigo/sr2/)).
+Make sure that you have installed _Eclipse Juno_ (download it from [here](http://www.eclipse.org/downloads/packages/release/juno/sr2/)).

+Also make sure that you have installed the _Papyrus Plugin for Eclipse_ in order to be able to view the UML diagrams which come with the _openMDX SDK_.
+See [here](http://www.eclipse.org/papyrus/updates/) for installation instructions.

 After installation launch _Eclipse_.
 Create a new workspace by selecting _File > Switch Workspace > Other_.
 Enter the directory name of the new workspace.
-In this guide we will use the directory _/tmp/dev/eclipse/openmdx2_ as shown below:
+In this guide we will use the directory _/tmp/dev/eclipse/openmdx_ as shown below:

 ![img](files/StepByStepEclipse/StepByStepEclipse.pic010.png)